How To Wholesale Real Estate In Montana: Step-by-Step (2025)

 To determine these costs, you can start by researching the market values in the surrounding area.
 Also, figure out the average price of homes recently sold in the area.
 You can estimate the cost of repairs by getting quotes from general contractors or calculating the costs of materials at hardware stores.

-To get that all-important MAO, you can also consult with a real estate agent, or talk to your mentor.
+To get that all-important MAO, you can also consult with a real estate agent or talk to your mentor.
 Once you have the MAO, you can begin drawing up a contract.
-Be sure you have the help of a real estate attorney - especially for your first contract.
-This will help ensure your contract is legally binding, and not breaking any real estate laws in Montana.
+Be sure you have the help of a real estate attorney, especially for your first contract.
+This will help ensure your contract is legally binding and does not break any real estate laws in Montana.

 Read Also: Estimating Rehab Costs: (Ultimate) Investor's Guide